scottmillers/Terraform/aws/lambda/url-to-html/README.md

 - A S3 bucket called `storage-for-lambda-url-to-html` that allows public read access to the objects in the bucket
 - ./scripts/variables.sh which includes the script variables used by the scripts in that directory

-Once the Terraform is applied, these scripts can be used to test it
-- ```./scripts/stop-primary.sh``` - Stops the EC2 instance in the primary region to simulate a failure
-- ```./scripts/start-primary.sh``` - Starts the EC2 instance in the secondary region to simulate a recovery